JamesLiuZX/MetaTrader4/README.md

 # MetaTrader4
-My public collection of Expert Advisors I've made
+My public collection of Expert Advisors I've made, reproduction or use without permission is strictly prohibited.